-Holders of our Class A Common Stock and holders of our Class B Common Stock, as recorded in our stock register at the close of business on April 18, 2022 (the "Record Date"), may vote at the meeting.
-On April 18, 2022, there were 31,434,451 shares of Class A Common Stock and 11,484,408 shares of Class B Common Stock outstanding.
-Each share of Class A Common Stock has one vote per share and holders will be voting for the election of four candidates to the Board of Directors of AMC Networks.
-Each share of Class B Common Stock has ten votes per share and holders will be voting for the election of the election of ten candidates to the Board.
-As a result of their ownership of Class B Common Stock, the Dolan Family has the power to elect all of the directors to be elected by the holders of Class B Common Stock, to approve Proposals 2 and 3 and to vote against Proposals 4 and 5 regardless of how other shares are voted.
+Holders of our Class A Common Stock and holders of our Class B Common Stock, as recorded in our stock register at the close of business on April 17, 2023 (the "Record Date"), may vote at the meeting.
+On April 17, 2023, there were 32,019,659 shares of Class A Common Stock and 11,484,408 shares of Class B Common Stock outstanding.
+Each share of Class A Common Stock has one vote per share and holders will be voting for the election of five candidates to the Board of Directors of AMC Networks.
+Each share of Class B Common Stock has ten votes per share and holders will be voting for the election of eight candidates to the Board.
+As a result of their ownership of Class B Common Stock, the Dolan Family has the power to elect all of the directors to be elected by the holders of Class B Common Stock, to approve Proposals 2 and 3 and to vote against Proposal 4 regardless of how other shares are voted.